Bread plate; Grindley; QS2008.16.1-3

-This plate was manufactured by W. H. Grindley & Co. in England after 1954.
+This plate was made in England by W. H. Grindley & Co. after 1954.
 It was brought to Australia for use at the Quarantine Station.
-As it is made of good quality ceramic it was probably used by First and Second Class passengers who were under quarantine.
+As it is made of good quality ceramic it was probably used by First and Second Class passengers under quarantine.

 Aesthetically, the plate is significant because of its beauty and craftsmanship.
-The even spread of the yellow colour throughout the plate and the highly glazed finish make the object pleasing to the eye.
-The smooth finish of the plate’s surfaces and the detail of the scalloped edging show the degree of skill required to craft this plate.
+The even spread of the yellow colouring and the use of a highly glazed finish make the piece appealing to the eye.
+The smoothness of the ceramic surface and the detail of the scalloped edging show a high degree of skill and craftsmanship was involved in the plates manufacture.

-This object is socially significant to the community of former employees, residents and internees of the Station.
-It is important to them because it is a reminder of the time they spent at the Station and the experiences they had or did not have whilst there.
+The plate has social significance to the community of former employees, resident and internees of the Station.
+It is important to them because it is a reminder of the time they spent at the station and the experiences they had whilst there.

-The plate is representative of its type of design, the “Petal Ware” series made by W. H. Grindley & Co.
-It also maintains interpretive value as it gives information on the lifestyles of the people at the Quarantine Station and the class systems that operated there.
+The plate is representative of its type of design, the “Petal Ware” range made by W. H. Grindley & Co.
+It holds interpretive value as it gives information on the lifestyle of internees of the Station and gives insight into the class system which was in place.

 1.7 x Ø 17cmObject Type

 Include tags such as place names, people, dates, events and colours.
 Use commas to separate multiple tags. e.g. Pablo Picasso, Madrid, red, 1930s.